-We first solve the case when an endvertex of $e$ is not in $I(H_e)$.
+We first solve the case when an end vertex of $e$ is not in $I(H_e)$.
 We first remark that $t>1$.
-Otherwise $C_1$ contains at least four vertices of degree three in $C_1$, one of which is also a degree three vertex in $G$ since an endvertex of $e$ is not in $I(H_e)$.
+Otherwise $C_1$ contains at least four vertices of degree three in $C_1$, one of which is also a degree three vertex in $G$ since an end vertex of $e$ is not in $I(H_e)$.
 This contradicts that the minimum degree of $G$ is at least four.
 Thus $t>1$.
 By Lemma~\ref{lem:jordan} and the minimum degree condition for $G$, we have $|\tilde{C}_t|=1$.
 Let $f$ be the edge in $\tilde{C}_t$.
 Then $H_e+f_0-f$ is $M$-connected.
 By Lemma~\ref{lem:10}, $G-f$ is also $M$-connected.
 It remains to show that $H_e-f-f_0$ is 2-connected.
 Suppose that $H_e-f-f_0$ is not 2-connected.
 Then it is not (balanced) rigid, since every rigid graph is 2-connected.
-This in turn implies that $H_e-f+f_0$ is not $M$-connected, a contradiction.
-This completes the proof in the case where an endvertex of $e$ is not in $I(H_e)$.
+This in turn implies that $H_e-f+f_0$ is not $M$-connected by Lemma~\ref{lem:4}, a contradiction.
+This completes the proof in the case where an end vertex of $e$ is not in $I(H_e)$.

-The difficult case is when both endvertices of $e$ are contained in $I(H_e)$.
-We may assume that $|\tilde{C}_t|>1$, for otherwise the edge in $\tilde{C}_t$ has the desired property. \begin{claim} One of the following holds: \begin{description} \item[(i)] $t=1$, $u, v, a, b$ are distinct, and they are exactly the vertices of degree three in $G'$; \item[(ii)] $t>1$, $V(C_t)\setminus V(\bigcup_{i=1}^{t-1} C_i)=\{v\}$, and $v$ has degree three in $G'$. \end{description} \end{claim} \begin{proof} If $t=1$, then there are at least four vertices of degree three in $G'$ since $E(G')$ is a balanced circuit.
+The difficult case is when both end vertices of $e$ are contained in $I(H_e)$.
+We may assume that $|\tilde{C}_t|>1$, for otherwise the edge in $\tilde{C}_t$ has the desired property by Lemma~\ref{lem:10}. \begin{claim} The following holds: \begin{description} \item[(i)] If $t=1$, then $u, v, a, b$ are distinct, and they are exactly the vertices of degree three in $G'$; \item[(ii)] If $t>1$, then $V(C_t)\setminus V(\bigcup_{i=1}^{t-1} C_i)=\{v\}$, and $v$ has degree three in $G'$. \end{description} \end{claim} \begin{proof} If $t=1$, then there are at least four vertices of degree three in $G'$ since $E(G')$ is a balanced circuit.
 Since the minimum degree of $G$ is at least four, we have (i).

 Suppose $t>1$, and suppose also that (ii) does not hold.
 Then by Lemma~\ref{lem:jordan} there is a vertex $w$ in $V(C_t)-V(\bigcup_{i=1}^{t-1} C_i)$ other than $v$ that has degree three in $G'$.
 Since $\{u,a, b\}\subseteq V(C_1)$, $w$ is distinct from them.
 Hence $w$ has degree three even in $G$, contradicting the minimum degree condition of $G$. \end{proof} Claim~\ref{claim:key1} implies